BPS operators in $\mathcal{N}=4$ $SO(N)$ super Yang-Mills theory: plethysms, dominoes and words: generating functions at infinite and analogues of Lyndon words

 \subsection{Structure of the space of $SO(N)$ multi-traces}

 As in section \ref{section:U(N) results}, we will consider various different vector spaces in addition to $\widetilde{T}$.
 In general, those relating to $SO(N)$ traces will have a tilde on top, whereas those primarily to do with $U(N)$ objects will not.
 Some vector spaces we define will be relevant to both, so the divide is not a sharp one.
-Similarly to the notation used in section \ref{section: structure of the space}, we use superscripts in brackets to refer to a space of specified periodicity, and subscripts to add extra information on the type of traces being considered.
+Similarly to the notation used in section \ref{section: structure of the space}, we use superscripts in brackets to refer to a space with a specified number of periods, and subscripts to add extra information on the type of traces being considered.

 To get from the $U(N)$ theory to the $SO(N)$ theory, we replace the generic complex matrices of the $U(N)$ theory with the anti-symmetric complex matrices of the $SO(N)$ theory.
 This is a $\mathbb{Z}_2$ quotient on the space of traces.